kriskowal/lode/README.md

 It will be possible to use `lode` to build a stand-alone executable for a package.

-It will be possible to specify in `package.json` that particular file extensions in that package should be loaded or compiled to JavaScript with an alternate loader, provided by a given package.
-If the modules in question are being delivered to a browser, it will be necessary for the loader to either compile the language to JavaScript on the server-side or provide an interpreter to run the code on the client side.
-If the interpreter is needed, Lode will bundle the loader package for use on the client.

 It will be possible for packages to be hosted or bundled for use in web browsers, for either development or deployment.